any-docs/css/content/reference/selectors/_colon_first/index.md

 ```

 > [!NOTE]
 > You can't change all CSS properties with this pseudo-class.
-You can only change the margins, {{cssxref("orphans")}}, {{cssxref("widows")}}, and page breaks of the document.
+You can only change the margins, `orphans`, `widows`, and page breaks of the document.
 Furthermore, you may only use [absolute-length](/reference/values/length#absolute_length_units) units when defining the margins.
 All other properties will be ignored.

 ## Syntax